Boris Mouravieff: Early years: Russia

 A commissioned officer of the Imperial Russian Naval Academy, Mouravieff rose through the ranks, in particular from 1909 to 1912 when he served aboard the Russian cruiser Aurora.
 The Aurora won fame in 1917, giving the signal for the start of the Bolshevik Revolution.
 During the First World War, he served in the Black Sea Fleet.
 Promoted to lieutenant commander in 1916, he commanded a flotilla of fast torpedo boats of which he had been the designer and the promoter.

-In March 1917 at the age of 27, he was promoted to frigate captain, before being appointed Principal Private Secretary to Alexander Kerensky in the first provisional government, led by Prince Georgy Lvov.
+In March 1917 at the age of 27, he was promoted to frigate captain, before being appointed Principal Private Secretary to Alexander Kerensky in the Russian Provisional Government, led by Prince Georgy Lvov.
 Following this he was appointed deputy chief of staff of the Black Sea fleet by Kerensky, who in turn became head of the Russian government until his overthrow by the Bolsheviks during the October Revolution of 1917.
 Shortly after the signing of Treaty of Brest-Litovsk in 1918, he left the military but remained in Crimea to devote himself to business interests, archaeological work as well as esoteric and historical research.

 At the end of 1920, Mouravieff left Russia for Constantinople and in 1922 he moved again to Bulgaria until 1924.

-From his youth, Mouravieff was interested in the esoteric tradition of the Eastern Orthodox Church.
-Assisted by indications left by Andreï Mouraviov (A.N.
+From his youth, Mouravieff was interested in the esoteric tradition of the Eastern Orthodox Church, helped by indications left by Andreï Mouraviov (A.N.
 Mouravieff), his great-uncle (who died in 1874) and a founder of the Skete of Saint Andrew, one of the great Orthodox monasteries of Mount Athos.
 The latter had undertaken research in Egypt, Armenia, Kurdistan and even Persia to find traces of this tradition and manuscripts from the first centuries of our Common Era.

 Exile

-While in Constantinople between 1920-21 Mouravieff attended public lectures given by P. D. Ouspensky and became acquainted with Gurdjieff, with whom he had contact in later years, both at Fontainebleau and in Paris.
+While in Constantinople between 1920 and 1921 Mouravieff attended public lectures given by P. D. Ouspensky and became acquainted with Gurdjieff, with whom he had contact in later years, both at Fontainebleau and in Paris.
 Mouravieff and Ouspensky became close friends and worked together either in Paris or London for many years most notably on the manuscript of In Search of the Miraculous.
 They met for the last time at Lyne Place Manor, near London, in May 1937.
-Mouravieff detailed the nature of his relationship with both Ouspensky and Gurdjieff in an article published by Synthese in 1957 entitled Ouspensky, Gurdjieff and the Fragments of an Unknown Teaching.
+Mouravieff detailed the nature of his relationship with both Ouspensky and Gurdjieff in an article published by Synthèses in 1957 entitled Ouspensky, Gurdjieff and the Fragments of an Unknown Teaching.